- Public Works

 When will this project start and how long will it last?

-Design is underway in 2021 and 2022, with construction anticipated to begin in April of 2023.
+Design is underway in 2021 and 2022, with construction anticipated to begin in 2023.
 Construction will take about 18 months, weather dependent.

 How do I stay informed?